MikeDTaro/terms-of-service/index.md

 3.1 Spawning and Collecting Players

     FootDex allows users to collect football players by guessing their names in the chat.
-The bot uses the message content intent to read messages and measure activity to determine when to spawn players.
+The bot measures activity to determine when to spawn players.

 3.2 Limitations